thoughtbot/superglue/README.md

 building popular SPA features easy, painless, and productive.

 #### SPA Navigation
 A popular ask of SPAs is page-to-page navigation without reloading.
-If you were on `/dashboard` and you wanted to click on a link to go to `/posts` without a hard reload, you can use Breezy's own UJS attributes:
+This is easily done with Breezy's own UJS attributes inspired by Turbolinks:

 ```jsx
   <a href='/posts' data-bz-visit={true} />
 ```

-The above will request for `/posts` with an accept of `application/json`, and when the client receives the response, swap out the current component for the component the response asks for, and `pushState` on history.
+The above will request for `/posts` with an `accept` of `application/json`, and when the client receives the response, swap out the current component for the component the response asks for, and `pushState` on history.

 #### Partial updates
-Other features of SPA rely on updating some part of the existing page.
-In addition to `data-bz-visit` and its equivalent `this.props.visit`, Breezy also provides `data-bz-remote` or `this.props.remote`, which you can use to update parts of your page in async fashion without changing `window.history`.
+Some features rely on updating some parts of the existing page.
+In addition to `data-bz-visit` and it's equivalent `this.props.visit`, Breezy also provides `data-bz-remote` or `this.props.remote`, which you can use to update parts of your page in async fashion without changing `window.history`.